DFE-Digital/get-into-teaching-app/app/views/content/blog/my-move-from-canada-to-teach-in-england.md

 When I did my Master’s at Edinburgh, I fell in love with the culture and knew I’d regret it if I didn’t come back.

-I met a Bohunt Education Trust headteacher at a careers fair – he’d come to Canada on a recruitment trip.
+I met my current Bohunt Education Trust headteacher and associate headteacher at a careers fair – they’d come to Canada on a recruitment trip.
 It was important to me that I work for people whose leadership and values I respected.
 So it was great to be able to shake hands with the very people I’d be working for and make sure those values aligned.

 It’s no small feat to move across the world — and no small sacrifice — so I wanted to do it with as much consideration as possible.